AV2001/monthly-rent-prediction/README.md

 To download all the libs/mods in one go:
 1. cd to the directory where requirements.txt is located
 2. run the command --> pip install -r requirements.txt

+main.py is the file that must be run on your machine to fire up the local server.